andrew/nesbitt.io/_posts/2024-06-24-from-zerover-to-semver-a-comprehensive-list-of-versioning-schemes-in-open-source.md

 ---
 layout: post
-title: 'From ZeroVer to SemVer: A Comprehensive List of Versioning Schemes in Open Source'
+title: "From ZeroVer to SemVer: A Comprehensive List of Versioning Schemes in Open Source"
 date: 2024-06-24 16:52 +0100
+description: "A curated catalogue of versioning schemes used in open source software—from the conventional to the creative."
+tags:
+  - versioning
+  - open source
+  - software development
+  - SemVer
 ---

-You might think that semantic versioning (SemVer) is the only versioning scheme in open source software, but there’s actually an array of alternatives out there.
-In this post, I’ve compiled a comprehensive list of the various versioning schemes floating around in the internet, from ZeroVer to SemVer, and everything in between.
+You might assume Semantic Versioning (SemVer) is the only real game in town but versioning in open source is far messier and more diverse than that.
+Across different ecosystems, maintainers have proposed and adopted a wide range of alternative schemes, from the satirical to the pragmatic.
+This post is a catalogue of the many versioning approaches that exist in the wild today—from ZeroVer to SemVer and beyond.

+If you know of a versioning scheme that’s missing from this list, I’d love to hear about it.
+You can reach me on [Mastodon](https://mastodon.social/@andrewnez) or open a pull request on [GitHub](https://github.com/andrew/nesbitt.io/blob/master/_posts/2024-06-24-from-zerover-to-semver-a-comprehensive-list-of-versioning-schemes-in-open-source.md).

 <hr>